comicrelief/pattern-lab/README.md

 * go to `http://localhost:1337` to view styleguide

 ## Semantic Release Process
 Git commit messages are used to automatically publish a new version of npm package.
 To achieve this, **every commit message** should have a **type** and a **message** in the format described below.

-CI will run a job automatically after PR is merged and analyze all commit messages since last npm release.
+Travis CI will run a job automatically after PR is merged and analyze all commit messages since last npm release.
 Then semantic-release plugin will calculate new version according to this result

 Commit messages are expected to be in this format: